-who voluntarily discloses a substance abuse problem before a disciplinary matter develops and/or before notification for a required test, will be subject to return-to-duty and follow-up testing under RTA direction (using non-USDOT testing paperwork).
+All RTA employees are encouraged to make use of the available resources for treatment for alcohol misuse and illegal drug use problems.
+Under the RTA's policy, any employee who voluntarily discloses a substance abuse problem before a disciplinary matter develops and/or before notification for a required test, will be subject to return-to-duty and follow-up testing under RTA direction (using non-USDOT testing paperwork).
 The purpose of the return-to-duty testing is to provide a degree of assurance that the employee is drug and alcohol free, i.e., the employee is able to return to work without undue concern of continued drug abuse or alcohol misuse.

-The employee must be referred to the RTA's EAP and evaluated by a credentialed verified Substance Abuse Counselor and pass a return-to-duty test.
+The employee must be referred to the RTA's EAP and evaluated by a Substance Abuse Counselor and pass a return-to-duty test.
 A return-to-duty test will include both drug and alcohol testing as well as meet other return-to-duty requirements.
 The employee must have a verified negative drug test result and a breath alcohol test result of less than 0.02 before returning to his/her safety-sensitive functions.
 Once returned and as a condition of ongoing employment, the employee must follow the recommended frequency and duration of follow-up testing from the EAP/substance abuse counselor.

 Any RTA employee who refuses or fails to comply with requirements for treatment, after care, or return-to-duty testing will be subject to termination pending the outcome of a pre-termination hearing.
-The cost of any treatment or rehabilitation services will be paid for by the employee directly or by their insurance provider if applicable.
-Employees will be allowed to take accumulated sick leave, and vacation leave and PTO to participate in the prescribed rehabilitation program if they have enough of these benefits built in the system.
-Any follow-up testing will be apart and in addition to participation in the random testing program per RTA'S policy.
-(Refer to the bold text for RTA's policy).
+The cost of any treatment or rehabilitation services will be paid for by the employee directly or by their insurance provider.
+Employees will be allowed to take accumulated sick leave and vacation leave to participate in the prescribed rehabilitation program.
+Any follow-up testing will be apart and in addition to participation in the random testing program.